lutris/docs/InstallingDrivers.md

 [One Click Installer](https://opensuse-community.org/nvidia_G04.ymp)

-For Vulkan support on NVidia drivers also run:
+For Vulkan support on NVIDIA drivers also run:

     sudo zypper in libvulkan1 libvulkan1-32bit